EmilSaji/hatio-backend/README.md

 ### Instructions

 Start the server first.
-If there are no errors, you'll see a message showing the connected port and the database connection status.
+If there are no errors, you'll see a log message in console showing the connected port and the database connection status.
 After that, start the frontend of the app.
 [Frontend](https://github.com/EmilSaji/hatio-frontend)